-Real estate crowdfunding has emerged as one of the hottest investment sectors since the JOBS Act of 2012 was passed where individual investors could begin to partake in larger investments traditionally reserved for wealthier investors.
+Real estate crowdfunding is an attractive investment that’s gaining popularity.
+It has emerged as one of the hottest investment sectors since the JOBS Act of 2012 passed.
+The JOBS Act enables individual investors to partake in larger investments traditionally reserved for wealthier investors.

 Here are some reasons why real estate crowdfunding may be an attractive investment for you.

 Why Real Estate Crowdfunding Is An Attractive Investment